It Ain’t Easy Being Green

 By Paul Wellman

-County planner Kevin Drude must balance developers’ proposals against the concerns of community groups, the county’s laws, and its infrastructure.
-“You can’t make everybody happy,” he said, “but you try to find the middle ground.”
+“You can’t make everybody happy,” Energy Division Director Kevin Drude once said, “but you try to find the middle ground.”

 The county’s inability to support utility-scale projects goes beyond a prohibitive permitting process.
 Kevin Drude, energy specialist and supervising planner in development review with S.B.
 County Planning and Development, said that Santa Barbara’s transmission infrastructure is woefully obsolete.
 Updating, Drude said, would cost hundreds of millions of dollars.
 “It doesn’t seem like that’s going to happen unless somebody wants to reach deep in their pockets, and I don’t see that happening in this economy,” he said.
 (Acciona did upgrade the lines near their project, so they can accommodate 97.5 MW.)